This article is part 2 in a series examining the origins of public education in the United States.

 The Utopians believed government schools would make Prussia and other jurisdictions that implemented them into paradises of enlightenment and progress.
 The reality, unfortunately, has not been nearly so nice.
 In Prussia, the statist educational system culminated in the total transformation of Germany into one of the most despotic horror shows in human history.

-Today, it’s not working out well for Americans, either.
+It’s not working out well for Americans today, either.
 Stay tuned to this space for more.

 Alex Newman is an award-winning international journalist, educator, author, and consultant who co-wrote the book “Crimes of the Educators: How Utopians Are Using Government Schools to Destroy America’s Children.”
 He also serves as the CEO of Liberty Sentinel Media and writes for diverse publications in the United States and abroad.